karafka/null-logger/README.md

 ## Installation

-Add gem to your Gemfile
+Add the gem to your Gemfile
 ```ruby
   gem 'null-logger', require: 'null_logger'
 ```

 ## Usage
-On NullLogger instance you can call methods which corresponds to Ruby Logger log levels (unknown, fatal, error, warn, info, debug), ex:
+On NullLogger instance you can call methods which correspond to Ruby Logger log levels (unknown, fatal, error, warn, info, debug), ex:

 ```ruby
   NullLogger.new.fatal # return nil
   NullLogger.new.wrong_method # raise NoMethodError
 ```

-NullLogger define interface for real logger instance, ex:
+NullLogger defines an interface for real logger instance, ex:

 ```ruby
   class Worker